 We’re Charting a Course with a Bold Vision

 But it goes beyond technology.
 Data and analytics are key drivers of every company’s digital transformation strategy, changing the way they operate, deliver value to their customers, and identify new revenue opportunities.
 Despite the continued investment, however, many companies have failed to truly transform, shackled by tools predicated on traditional BI reporting data visualization.
 These tools have been too complex for anyone but the most sophisticated data professional to use.
 ThoughtSpot breaks these chains for our customers by fundamentally augmenting the way they engage, interact, and leverage their data.
-It’s why our customers see us as more than an analytics tool, and a strategic partner on their journey towards digital transformation.
+It’s why our customers see us as more than an business analytics tool, and a strategic partner on their journey towards digital transformation.

 Another Banner Year for ThoughtSpot